 - Please respect the floor signs indicating where to wait for service and how far back to stand from our teller stations, and sit from our New Account and Loan desks.
 We will be cleaning work areas between member-owners; you will be told when it is safe to proceed

 - Our front door will be ENTRANCE ONLY and our side door will be EXIT ONLY

 - We provide hand sanitizer in three locations in our lobby and encourage you to use it

 - A dedicated staff member will disinfect any lobby areas touched by member-owners during all branch hours

 The La Mesa Village branch lobby remains temporarily closed because adequate social distancing is not possible due to it's lobby configuration.

 For everyone's safety, please stay home if you have been exposed, or if you have any Covid-19 symptoms.
 We answer our phones, and offer most services through Online and Mobile banking, 30,000 CO-OP ATMs and 17 San Diego County Shared Branches to keep you connected to your finances.

 See below for the latest ways we are working to ease the financial burdens of COVID-19 for our member-owners.

-If you need assistance with mobile or online banking, or have any other needs, our staff remains available by phone at 619-588-1515 or via online message to help you in any way that we can.
+If you need assistance with mobile or online banking, or have any other needs, our staff remains available by phone via text or phone call at 619-588-1515 or via online message to help you in any way that we can.